anenbergb/LLM-from-scratch/PARALLELISM.md

 - **Stage 2**: Shard gradients too
 - **Stage 3 (FSDP)**: Shard everything (params, grads, states)

-#### Fully-Sharded Data Parallelism (FSDP)
-Optimizer states, gradients, and weights are split across devices.
-If we’re using only DP and FSDP, every device needs to gather the weight shards from all other devices before we can perform our forward or backward pass.

 #### ZeRO: Solve memory overhead issue of DP
 Split up the expensive parts (state) and use the reduce-scatter equivalent